-Figure 23.47 (a) An AC voltage source in series with a resistor. (b) Graph of current and voltage across the resistor as functions of time, showing them to be exactly in phase.
-AC Voltage in a Resistor When a sinusoidal voltage is applied to a resistor, the voltage is exactly in phase with the current-they have a 0° phase angle.
-23.12 RLC Series AC Circuits Impedance When alone in an AC circuit, inductors, capacitors, and resistors all impede current.
+FIGURE 23.45 (a) An AC voltage source in series with a resistor. (b) Graph of current and voltage across the resistor as functions of time, showing them to be exactly in phase.
+AC Voltage in a Resistor When a sinusoidal voltage is applied to a resistor, the voltage is exactly in phase with the current-they have a $0^{\circ}$ phase angle.
+23.12 RLC Series AC Circuits LEARNING OBJECTIVES By the end of this section, you will be able to: - Calculate the impedance, phase angle, resonant frequency, power, power factor, voltage, and/or current in a RLC series circuit. - Draw the circuit diagram for an RLC series circuit. - · Explain the significance of the resonant frequency.
+Impedance When alone in an AC circuit, inductors, capacitors, and resistors all impede current.
 How do they behave when all three occur together?
 Interestingly, their individual resistances in ohms do not simply add.
 Because inductors and capacitors behave in opposite ways, they partially to totally cancel each other's effect.
-Figure 23.48 shows an RLC series circuit with an AC voltage source, the behavior of which is the subject of this section.
-The crux of the analysis of an RLC circuit is the frequency dependence of X_L and X_C , and the effect they have on the phase of voltage versus current (established in the preceding section).
+Figure 23.46 shows an RLC series circuit with an AC voltage source, the behavior of which is the subject of this section.
+The crux of the analysis of an RLC circuit is the frequency dependence of $X_L$ and $X_C$ , and the effect they have on the phase of voltage versus current (established in the preceding section).
 These give rise to the frequency dependence of the circuit, with important "resonance" features that are the basis of many applications, such as radio tuners.